rackerlabs/technical-blog/content/blog/2020/2020-11-26-simplifying-data-lakes-with-aws-lake-formation/index.md

 5. After you ingest and clean the data, set metadata access policies in place.
 6. You must configure access to analytics services to make the data available appropriately.

-This entire process can be quite cumbersome due to the complexities of some of these steps such as data cleansing, preparation, and security configuration.
+This entire process can be quite cumbersome due to the complexities of some of these steps, such as data cleansing, preparation, and security configuration.
 Furthermore, the preceding steps must be rinsed and repeated for different data sets, users, and end-services.
 Adding to the complexity of the process, over the life of the data lake, you need to take further manual steps, such as